pomonam/kronfluence/DOCUMENTATION.md

 > `task.tracked_modules` to avoid influence computations embedding matrices.

 **How should I implement Task.compute_train_loss?**
 Implement the loss function used to train the model.
-However, the function should return the summed loss (over batches and tokens) and should not include regularizations.
+Note that the function should return the summed loss (over batches and tokens) and should not include regularizations.

 **How should I implement Task.compute_measurement?**